squareweave/slv-tensorflow-demo/README.md

 To setup the app over https we've created the guide that follows.
 You also won't get all the reloading nicities - you'll be running the dev server from the `dist` folder, separate from the `dev_server.py` method of development.

-1. Generate the app with `yarn build`
-2. Run `yarn dist:test`
+1. Run `dist:server`
-3. It should now be possible to access the app over your local network at the browser-sync outputted 'External' address in iOS safari, and have the camera work.
+2. It should now be possible to access the app over your local network at the browser-sync outputted 'External' address in iOS safari, and have the camera work.

 ## Build your own model
 You can build your own image recognition model by running a Docker container.